-Rather than give you my “go to” description of what doulas are, I'm going walk you through, Step-by-Step, the practical side of what doulas do and what support looks like when you work with me and my doula colleague Kate Sissons.
-We offer a Shared Care model of doula support which we think is a huge added benefit to families!
+Rather than give you my “go to” description of what doulas are, I'm going walk you through, Step-by-Step, the practical side of what doulas do and what support looks like when you work with me and my team of doula colleagues.

 Doula Support Step-by-Step!